maatthc/buildkite-graphql-explorer/README.md

 ```

 ## TODO
- -  Add message about security of provided Token
  -  Implement a loading animation
  -  Add a button to change the provided Token
  -  Fix Explorer dimensions